sourcecred/docs/docs/guides/flowing-cred.md

 ### 🔥 Cred Evaporation
 Since Cred can be created from nothing by community members, there must be a balance so that Cred maintains its worth.
-Our system is called **Cred evaporation**, and is similar to how water evaporates from all water sources.
-For every node on the Contribution Graph, a fixed proportion of its Cred evaporates away, and that fixed proportion is called alpha.
-The Cred that evaporates replenishes the source from which Cred is Minted, replenishing steams and creating a closed water cycle.
+Our system is called **Cred Evaporation**, and is similar to how water evaporates from all water sources.
+For every node on the Contribution Graph, a fixed proportion of its Cred Evaporates away, and that fixed proportion is called alpha.
+The Cred that Evaporates replenishes the source from which Cred is Minted, replenishing steams and creating a closed water cycle.

 ### 🍝 Want more?